Annapurna Base Camp Trek Cost

 - The private car from Kathmandu to Nayapul (one way): approx $150 to 170 (good option if you are traveling with a group)

 Trekking Equipment Costs

 It is tough to estimate trekking equipment costs as the cost varies from person to person.
-The Annapurna Base Camp Trek cost highly depends on how much equipment and gears you already own and how much you are willing to buy or rent.
+The Annapurna Base Camp Trek Cost highly depends on how much equipment and gear you own and how much you are willing to buy or rent.

 If you are not a regular trekker, you should consider renting the trekking equipment as it may not be of much use later.
 It will help to minimize your trekking cost.

-You can easily rent the trekking gear and equipment from Thamel or Pokhara.
+You can easily rent trekking gear and equipment from Thamel or Pokhara.

 You will need various gear and equipment for the trek.
 Some of the essential item on the packing list is: